-Before work can commence on installing Ceiling System 1 the existing plasterboard must be removed.
-Once the ceiling has been removed you will be left with exposed ceiling joists, you are now ready to fit Ceiling System 1.
+Before work can commence on installing Ceiling System 1, the existing plasterboard must be removed.
+Once the ceiling has been removed, you will be left with exposed ceiling joists.
+You are now ready to begin installing Ceiling System 1.

-Once you have insulated between the joists you can now attach the battens to the underside of the joists.
-The battens are fixed perpendicular to the ceiling joists, Fix the battening in place with screws.
-Leave a gap of 590mm between each batten, this will allow for full slabs of the 50mm insulation to be inserted inside the battening.
-Completely fill the new battening with the 50mm acoustic insulation ensuring no gaps are left.
+Once you have insulated between the joists, you can now attach the battens to the underside of the joists.
+The battens are fixed perpendicular to the ceiling joists; fix the battening in place with screws.
+Leave a gap of 590mm between each batten; this will allow for full slabs of the 50mm insulation to be inserted inside the battening.
+Fill the new battening with the 50mm acoustic insulation, ensuring no gaps are left.

 Fit the soundbreaker bars into the new battens at 300-350mm centres.
-Screw the soundbreaker bars into the battens using the pre-drilled holes that run along the edge of the bars, use dry wall or universal screws for this.
+Screw the soundbreaker bars into the battens using the pre-drilled holes that run along the edge of the bars.
+Use a drywall or universal screws for this.
 The wider corrugated section o the bars should be facing down into the room when they are attached.

 sealant once you have installed all of the boards around the perimeter of the ceiling and between the edges of the panels to fill any small holes that might be left.

 Allow a small gap around the edge of the ceiling, between the panels and the walls.
 This will reduce sound vibration through the walls and ceilings.
 Use the acoustic sealant to fill around the edge of the ceiling.

 Finish off your ceiling with either a plaster skim or taping and filling the tapered edge of the panels.

 The following products are supplied with this soundproofing system: